kirchhausenlab/lift/README.md

 This repository includes code to use pretrained LiFT modules in combination with pretrained ViT backbones as dense feature extractors.
 In addition, it includes code to train new LiFT modules for your specific ViT backbone.
 Additional details are provided in the sections below.

-This repository included built in support for several DINO(v1) and fully supervised ViT backbones.
+This repository includes built in support for several DINO(v1) and fully supervised ViT backbones.
 Additional backbones and pretrained LiFT modules will be made available in future updates.

 Also please see our [Project Webpage](https://www.cs.umd.edu/~sakshams/LiFT/).